 - regular marking of work

 - analysing errors and picking up on misconceptions

 - asking questions and listening to answers

 - facilitating and listening to discussions

 - making observations

+- providing verbal and written feedback to the children as appropriate

 These ongoing assessments inform future planning and teaching.
 Lessons are adapted readily and short term planning is evaluated in light of these assessments.